Welcome to Blackthorn Primary School Nursery

 Our Nursery is an important part of our school and sits within our Early Years area adjacent to our Reception class.
 Nursery children have a large classroom as well as their own outdoor playing area, which is partially covered so that children can play outside in all weathers.
 Our well-resourced nursery is staffed by qualified and experienced practitioners and led by a qualified teacher.

 Children are able to start attending our nursery in the term after they turn 3 years old.
 Parents are encouraged to apply for a nursery place once their child has turned 2 years old and their name will go on our waiting list.

 Please contact the school office on 01604 407254 if you would like a tour of our Nursery and School.

 All three year olds are currently entitled to a FREE Nursery place for 15 hours per week

-Opening hours: All of our children attend nursery every morning Monday to Friday 8.40am-11.45am
+Opening hours: Our Nursery opens to all children every day Monday to Friday 8.30am-3.30pm.

 How can you help your child prepare for Nursery?